fjdu/obsidian-feed/README.md

 ## Known issues:

 - The plugin uses the Obsidian `request` api.
 Sometimes it appears to me that the `request` call returns prematurely and too quickly (my network speed can't be that fast), but I am not sure and don't know why.
+- I would like the LaTeX equations in the contents to be properly displayed with something like MathJax, but I have not figured out how to do this yet.